After almost a year of living in quarantine, many of us are feeling the effects on our mental health.

 It’s funny, I didn’t even realize how I was sitting until I just practiced mindfulness.

 Give it a try.
-You will be amazed at how much more of life you take in when you direct your mind's focus onto everything that you experience, moment to moment.
+You will be amazed at how much more of life you take in — and how much more at peace you will feel — when you direct your mind's focus onto everything that you experience, moment to moment.